SirPepe/ornament/Readme.md

 };
 ```

+Because transformers need to potentially do a lot of type juggling and
+bookkeeping, they are somewhat tricky to get right, but they are also always
-If you want to extend Schleifchen, you should simply clone one of the built-in
+only a few self-contained lines of code.
+If you want to extend Schleifchen, you
-transformers and modify it to your liking!
+should simply clone one of the built-in transformers and modify it to your
+liking!

 ### Transformer `string()`